 Launching our first trial offer

 To launch our first trial offer was no small task, and required cross-functional collaboration.
-The product and technology, marketing and analytics teams worked together to configure new campaign creatives, new landing pages, terms and offers, analytics tracking and more to ensure the foundation was set prior to launch.
+The product and technology, marketing and data analytics teams worked together to configure new campaign creatives, new landing pages, terms and offers, analytics tracking and more to ensure the foundation was set prior to launch.
 We had to be innovative and nimble in our approach to get this offer off the ground in just a few months after transitioning to a new ecommerce platform.

 This is an example of a successful cross-team collaboration across product, technology, marketing, creative, and data analytics.
 We first needed the product framework to power these offers; then we needed a creative vision for promotion; marketing distributed this offer via all channels; data analytics had to measure the impact of these efforts.
 The ability to track the cohort of users that took these offers was key in our ability to continuously monitor and assess performance.